Your Credit History, Credit Score and Why It Matters

 There are numerous credit scoring companies each with their own algorithms as to how they determine your score.
 These algorithms are not meant to be understood by the public because they tend to change frequently- and usually do not benefit you as the consumer.

 The three major credit reporting agencies are Experian, Equifax and TransUnion.
 They are all very similar however there may be creditors that do not update or report to all three which mean there could be inconsistencies.

-Before we dig in to look at the various aspects of credit, it's important to know and take to heart- YOU ARE NOT YOUR CREDIT.
+Before we dig in to look at the various aspects of credit, I want to make something abundantly clear- YOU ARE NOT YOUR CREDIT.

 A credit report is a long form representation of the credit accounts of an individual.
 It reports and maintains credit information usually for 7-10 years depending upon the type of impact it has and consists of the following information:

 1. Identifying information - Name (previous names, maiden names), address, previous address, employer,

 2. Tradelines - The name and account number of any creditor that has issued credit to you.

 3. Type of account - Installment loans, auto loans, mortgage loans, credit lines.

 4. Dates - When an account was opened or closed.